 Discussion

-In this study of 23 million Medicare beneficiaries age 65+, we found that power outages increased both emergency CVD and respiratory hospitalizations.
-Effects of outage on CVD hospitalizations were largest the day after power outage exposure, while effects of outage on respiratory hospitalizations were largest the day of outage exposure.
-Larger outages affecting ≥3% or ≥5% of county customers had larger effects on hospitalization rates compared to outages affecting ≥1% of county customers.
+In this 2018 study of 23 million Medicare beneficiaries aged 65+, we found that power outages increased acute emergency CVD and respiratory hospitalizations.
+Outage effects for CVD peaked on the day after power outage exposure and on the same-day for respiratory hospitalizations.
+As expected, larger outages affecting ≥3% or ≥5% versus ≥1% of county customers had larger effects on hospitalization rates.
 Furthermore, power outages were prevalent.
-US counties experienced an average of 7.3 8+ hour outages affecting ≥1% of customers in 2018, and shorter outages were even more common.
-With outage frequency and duration increases due to climate change, these outages pose a serious threat to the cardiovascular and respiratory health of older adults.
+US counties experienced an average of seven 8+ hour outages affecting ≥1% of customers in 2018, and shorter outages were even more common.
+With outage frequency and duration increasing due to climate change, these outages pose a growing threat to the cardiovascular and respiratory health of older adults.